-- 3. Before appointing one or more reporters, the Council, or under the accelerated procedure the Executive Committee, may carry out a call for tender.
-Such a tender will be issued to at least all Members of the ELI.
-Those interested should submit a detailed project plan specifying at least all issues mentioned in Section 6 paragraph 1 (a-f) of the Guidelines. - 4.
-The composition of the Project Team and the Advisory Committee should be consistent with the principles of diversity specified in Article 2 of the Statute.
-Diversity in terms of both legal traditions and vocational backgrounds is paramount. - 5.
+- 2. The composition of the Project Team and the Advisory Committee should be consistent with the principles of diversity specified in Article 2 of the Statute.
+Diversity in terms of both legal traditions and vocational backgrounds is paramount. - 3.
 All members of the Project Team and all advisors shall be specialists of outstanding reputation in the relevant field and must, whether or not they are a member of the ELI, adhere to the Guidelines and to the values reflected in the Statute.
 They must give written confirmation to the ELI at an early stage of the project that they are bound by the Guidelines and in particular by Section 16 on intellectual property rights.